The painting "Halifax" by Gerhard Richter

 The painting „Halifax“ (1987) by Gerhard Richter

-With its flourishing arts and music scene, Halifax has inspired well-known figures from all over the world, including artists like Gerhard Richter, who taught for a summer semester as a guest lecturer at the Nova Scotia College of Art and Design (NSCAD).
+With its flourishing arts and music scene, Halifax has inspired well-known figures from all over the world, including artists like Gerhard Richter, who taught for a summer semester as a guest lecturer at the Nova Scotia College of Art and Design (NSCAD) in 1978.

 During his stay, the artist didn’t have a studio, so he concentrated on small-form pieces and experimented with photography.
 Over the course of several evenings, he produced a series of abstract pencil drawings, measuring only 9x7 centimetres.
 They were exhibited by Konrad Fischer in October 1979.